Bamarin/Bamarin.github.io/about.md

 <img src="/assets/images/fototessera2019.jpg" />

-My name is Leonardo Marini and I'm Bamarin's alter-ego.
+Hi, my name is Leonardo Marini, let me tell you a bit of myself:
-I graduared at University of Bologna as Doctor in Computer Science Engineering.
+I graduared at University of Bologna as Doctor in Computer Science Engineering, and I'm currently doing a Master to specilize in Visualization and Interactive Graphics.
-I was born in Italy and I'm an hybrid of a **developer** and an **artist**.
+I was born in Italy in 1997 and I consider myself to be an hybrid between a **developer** and an **artist**.
+Here you will find some of my works related to either of these subjetcs or, more likely, a combination of them.

 I like fitness, dogs and 3D art.

-You are welcome to explore my website, don't esitate to contact me on my socials if you want to say hi.
+Drop me a line at any of my socials (links in the upper left corner) or to my email (see the footer).